✅ The Golden Circle (Thingvellir, Gullfoss, Geysir & Kerid volcanic crater)

 The last part is a fairy-tale adventure around the Snæfellsnes peninsula.
 Less than 3 hours from Reykjavik, this area combines all the wonders of Iceland in one place: the sea crashing upon the sandy shores, jagged lava fields, waterfalls, imposing cliffs for hiking and photography, and small fishing villages for those who are curious about the culture Iceland.
-A visit to the Vatnshellir Lave cave is included in the tour.
+A visit to the Vidgelmir Lava cave and the Krauma spa is included in the tour.

 Join this 5-day adventure for an unforgettable experience.
-Included is accommodation for 4 nights with breakfast, entrance to Blue Ice Cave and Vatnshellir Lave Cave with all safety gear provided an entrance to the Kerid Volcanic Crater and Bjarnarhofn shark museum.
+Included is accommodation for 4 nights with breakfast, entrance to Blue Ice Cave and Vidgelmir Lave Cave with all safety gear provided an entrance to the Kerid Volcanic Crater.

 Day 1: south coast, waterfalls, and black beach

 Setting out from Reykjavík, you will drive along route 1 passing through small towns and enjoying the beauty of the Icelandic countryside.
 Your first stop will be at the famous Seljalandsfoss waterfall, which is located beneath the Eyjafjallajokull volcano.
 Remember to ask your tour guide all about the colossal eruption back in 2010.
 Close by is the beautiful but less known waterfall Gljufrabui.